 "I'm investing in a partnership that benefits us both.
 Don't make it more dramatic than it needs to be."

 He reached out, his hand hovering over the desk.
-He didn't touch me, but the proximity made the air feel thin.
+He didn't touch me, but the closeness made the air feel thin.
 I could feel the gravity of him, that inescapable pull that had always made it hard to breathe whenever he was in the room.

-But I would be his.
-Again.
+But I would be tied to him again.

 "That is what the contract states," Damien said.